m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 1000-element Vector{SVector{3, Float64}}:
  [-151.19529230407284, 159.33819000196905, -261.3055111242796]
  [-173.02442398784672, -178.782819965489, 4.570607952876692]
- [513.8348385385896, 205.54654702161704, 262.14273280933736]
  ⋮
  [-82.96794866090711, -635.9779270880592, -279.84420678948067]
  [-722.5400961501635, 182.65287417718935, 380.0394926753039]
 ```

-## Updating coordinates and unit cell
+## Updating coordinates, unit cell, and cutoff

-If the `map_pairwise!` function will compute energy and/or forces in a iterative procedure (a simulation, for instance), we need to update the coordinates, and perhaps the unit cell size.
+If the `map_pairwise!` function will compute energy and/or forces in a iterative procedure (a simulation, for instance), we need to update the coordinates, and perhaps the unit cell and the cutoff.

 ### Updating coordinates